telerik/blazor-docs/components/validation/overview.md

 The Telerik UI for Blazor provides different ways to customize the validation messages.
 They can be used together with the [Telerik Form]({%slug form-overview%}) or with any form that provides an <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext?view=aspnetcore-5.0" target="_blank">EditContext</a> like the `EditForm` provided by the framework.

+>note The Telerik form and validation tools don't add functionality over the standard ones.
+You should implement the desired custom validations first, and then you can proceed immediately to ours.

 #### This article contains the following sections

 * [Validation Tools](#validation-tools)